AndersDeath/diary2/000-current.md

 # 28 December - Wednesday - Yerevan - 90 day of immigration

 Today I finally published another video of immigation diary.
 That's good because it's important for me.
 Also I was working on github algorythm that fetches all languages that I used for the last 10 years. the model is not so good.
-It looks like I work mostly with javascript but it fact I've been
+It looks like I work mostly with javascript but it fact I've been working on typescipt for the last several years.